Bret Hart: Acting

-In 1994, Hart played a prison inmate in Oliver Stone's Natural Born Killers; however, the scene he appeared in was cut from the final film.
-It re-appears in the director's cut.
-From 1994 to 1995 Hart appeared in Lonesome Dove: The Series television show playing "Luther Root".
+In 1994, Hart played a prison inmate in a deleted scene from Oliver Stone's Natural Born Killers, restored for the director's cut.
+From 1994 to 1995, he appeared in Lonesome Dove: The Series television show playing "Luther Root".
 He has made numerous televised appearances since, including a guest spot on The Simpsons in 1997 (as himself, in "The Old Man and the Lisa") and episodes of the Honey I Shrunk The Kids TV series (along with his brother Owen), The Adventures of Sinbad, Big Sound, and The Immortal.
-Hart provides the voice of pro wrestler character "The Hooded Fang" in Jacob Two-Two.
+He provided the voice of pro wrestler character "The Hooded Fang" in Jacob Two-Two.

 Hart also guest starred on the sketch comedy series MADtv in 1997 where he acted as enforcer at a fan's house, appearing with his WWF Championship belt.
-Hart later appeared again on MADtv in 1999 and 2000 in an angle with actor Will Sasso in which the two feuded on the set of MADtv and in World Championship Wrestling; this culminated in a grudge match on WCW Monday Nitro, where Hart decisively defeated Sasso.
+He later appeared again on MADtv in 1999 and 2000 in an angle with actor Will Sasso in which the two feuded on the set of MADtv and in World Championship Wrestling; this culminated in a grudge match on WCW Monday Nitro, which he decisively won.

 Hart donned his "Hit Man" singlet, along with additional costume, and executed wrestling maneuvers on villain characters, as part of his performance as the Genie in a 2004 stage production of Aladdin.
 He reprised the role in 2006.

+In 2024, he played himself in the American Dad! episode "Under (and Over, and Beside) the Boardwalk".